 How it Works:

 Don’t worry!
 The system doesn’t send dirty toilet water back through the house.
 Instead, it takes water from your bathroom sinks, showers, and your washing machine.
 Water from the kitchen sink and dishwasher is too dirty to be recycled, so it goes directly out to the sewer.
 For the rest of it, the setup sends the gray water to a storage tank.
 This is where it gets treated chemically and particles and oils are filtered out.
-Of course, even with the treatment you don’t want to drink the recycle water, so it gets diverted to the toilet and to outdoor hoses instead of back to the main house system.
+Of course, even with the treatment, you don’t want to drink the recycled water, so it gets diverted to the toilet and to outdoor hoses instead of back to the main house system.

 Companies that install recycling systems claim that they capture two-thirds of gray water and reduce outgoing sewage by up to 66%.
 That translated to an immediate reduction in your water bill.
 Some systems even capture the heat from water going down the drain and send it back to the hot water heater, which will cut down on your electric or gas usage as well.